Elm Creek Park Reserve

 17.6 miles of trails

 A 10-foot-wide, mowed horse trail consists of two main loops and a connection northwest along Diamond Creek into the big woods.
 A daily or annual pass is required.
-Drop-in campsites are available.
-Check the Horseback Riding page for trail status updates Three Rivers does not rent horses.
+Reservations required for camping.
+Check the Horseback Riding page for trail status updates.
+Three Rivers does not rent horses.

 Mountain Biking